cloudamqp/terraform-provider-cloudamqp/docs/resources/security_firewall.md

 This resource allows you to configure and manage firewall rules for the CloudAMQP instance.

-~> **WARNING:** Firewall rules applied with this resource will replace any existing firewall rules.
+~> **WARNING** Firewall rules applied with this resource will replace any existing firewall rules.
 Make sure all wanted rules are present to not lose them.
 Unless the arugment patch is set to true.

 -> **NOTE** Using argument `patch = true`, only the given rules will be handled.
 Either created, updated or removed while leaving all other firewall rules intact.